nxck2005/alu/README.md

 ```

 ## Short term todo
-- add poke function for debug DONE
-- add program counter DONE
-- add buttons to page for extra func DONE
-- make the button POST DONE
-- log changes to console, and maybe to a file
 - fix the leading zero problem (when the first 4 bits are 0, the hex comes out to be 1 digit short. this isnt the big problem, but when its done the other way, hex value to binary, and the first bits are 0, theyre not generated in the array)
 - add more stringent error checking to values poked in (empty, not numerical etc)
 - actually make it do stuff according to microcode